JasonMHasperhoven/rails-modal-component/README.md

 ## Modal

 A modal component for Ruby on Rails, to open up a confirm dialog.
+Allows nested modals as well.

+Sets `will-change` css property before animation for optimal performance.

+### Installation

 Requires SCSS and CommonJS.

+Simply copy the files to your project!

 #### Modal parameters